Johannesburg

 Youth Day in Joburg - Where to remember the youth of Soweto 1976

-On June 16, 1976 school pupils in Soweto took to the streets to protest against the abysmal standard of the apartheid-sanctioned Bantu education system.
-What began as a peaceful protest against new regulations that would force all education to be carried out in Afrikaans (instead of English) ended in bloodshed when the police opened fire on the unarmed students and ensuing riots echoed across the whole country.
+Every year, South Africa commemorates the school protests of June 16, 1976, with a public holiday known as Youth Day.
+It was 49 years ago that school pupils in Soweto took to the streets to protest the compulsory use of Afrikaans, in what was then the abysmal apartheid-sanctioned Bantu education system.
+The day began as a peaceful protest against the new regulations, but ended in bloodshed when the police opened fire on the unarmed students, and ensuing riots echoed across the whole country.
+A pivotal moment in South African history, the day is usually marked by cultural events that focus on celebrating youth and youth culture.

-South Africa remembers this day every year on June 16 as the Youth Day public holiday.
-An annual commemoration of a most pivotal moment in South African history, the day is usually marked by cultural events that focus on celebrating youth and youth culture.
 If you happen to be in Joburg at this time, look out for special commemorative tours and events happening around the memorial sites in Soweto, including free museum entrances.
-We've put together some ways for you to commemorate the day.
+We've put together some ways for you to remember June 16, which falls on a Monday this year (2025).

-Flowers of remembrance at the Hector Pieterson Memorial and Museum in Soweto.
+Wreaths of remembrance at the Hector Pieterson Memorial and Museum in Soweto.
 Photo: Supplied.

 The protests of June 16, 1976, started from several high schools, with the largest groups of pupils joining up to march through the Soweto suburb of Orlando West.
-The police, who had already arrived in the morning armed to the teeth, first turned on the protestors in Orlando West near Vilakazi Street and you’ll find many memorials devoted to the youth of 1976 in this area.
+The police, who had already arrived in the morning armed to the teeth, first turned on the protestors in Orlando West near Vilakazi Streetand you’ll find many memorials devoted to the youth of 1976 in this area.
 Look out for the mosaics on the pavements marking the places where the bodies of children were felled by police bullets, and wire sculptures depicting the police and their dogs facing off against children armed with stones.

 The devastating moment when police fired live ammunition at the unarmed school children was captured in photographer Sam Nzima’s now-iconic photo of the bloody and limp body of 12-year-old Hector Pieterson being carried by an older student.
-The exact corner where the police turned on the protestors is marked by the Hector Pieterson Memorial and Museum
+The Hector Pieterson Memorial and Museum marks the exact corner where the police turned on the protestors.

-This deeply moving museum focuses on the atmosphere leading up to the uprising, the events of June 16, and the after-effects of the unrest and is one of Soweto's best.
-Startling photographs, personal testimonies, video, and informative texts provide an in-depth examination of the events leading up to the 1976 Soweto uprising putting the student's grievances into startling context, and the events of June 16 are outlined in harrowing detail.
-Note that no cameras are allowed inside the museum.
-You can take photos outside at the memorial.
+This deeply moving museum is one of Soweto's most impressive.
+Using startling photographs, personal testimonies, video, and informative texts, the exhibition provides an in-depth examination of the events leading up to the 1976 Soweto uprising, the actual protests, and the after-effects of the unrest.
+Putting the students' grievances into this context, the events of June 16 are outlined in harrowing detail.

 Cycle through Soweto with Lebo's Soweto Backpackers.
 Photo: Supplied.